Household Chemicals & Computer Recycling

 Misc Household Hazardous Waste

-• Compact fluorescent light bulbs (CFL) (see more recycling locations)
+• Compact fluorescent light bulbs and tubes (CFL) (see more recycling locations)

 • Devices with Mercury (thermometers, switches, thermostats)